ecs36c-fq2024/hw1/README.md

 ### Memory Safety

-We will run `valgrind --leek-check=full ./build/run_tests` against the hidden test cases to check whether there is memory safety issues.
+We will run `valgrind --leek-check=full ./build/run_tests` against the hidden test cases to check whether there is any memory safety issue.

-If your test cases are not comprehensive, `valgrind` may not be able to report potential memory safety issues when you run it against your test cases.
+If your test cases are not comprehensive, `valgrind` may not be able to report potential memory safety issues when you run against your test cases.

 If you do not fully implement the data structures, your score for memory safety will be automatically discounted even if `valgrind` does not report error(s).